hherzl/playground-kfvrjkrw/markdowns/welcome.md

 Now, create a directory with name Models and add the following files:

-    Entities.cs
+    Domain.cs
     Extensions.cs
     Requests.cs
     Responses.cs

-Entities.cs will contains all code related to Entity Framework Core.
+*Domain.cs* will contains all code related to Entity Framework Core.

-Extensions.cs will contain the extension methods for DbContext.
+*Extensions.cs* will contain the extension methods for DbContext.

-Requests.cs will contain definitions for request models.
+*Requests.cs* will contain definitions for request models.

-Responses.cs will contain definitions for response models.
+*Responses.cs* will contain definitions for response models.

-Code for Entities.cs file:
+Code for *Domain.cs* file:

 ```csharp
 using System;